Aymen Saleem: Career

-She started her career as an Intern for an Investment Bank J. P. Morgan and start working as a Management Consultant at McKinsey & Company where she was dealing and consulting Government and Ministries of Middle East, making policies for Abu Dhabi, Dubai and overall MENA region.
+She started her career as an intern for an Investment Bank J. P. Morgan and start working as a Management Consultant at McKinsey & Company where she was dealing with Governments and Ministries of the Middle East, making policies for Abu Dhabi, Dubai and the overall MENA region.

 In 2020, she acted in a Hum TV production, Chupke Chupke, which aired in 2021 and starred with Ayeza Khan, Osman Khalid Butt, Arslan Naseer, and Mira Sethi.
 Her second project was Ibn-e-Hawwa with Hira Mani and Shahzad Sheikh.
 She again paired with Arslan Naseer in HumTv's Ramzan drama Paristan.